FOMC preview: 25 bp cut now, but what's next?

 "The critical context is that most Fed policymakers (and many investors) have concluded that inflation will continue to moderate," he continued.
 "If true, the significant risk for the U.S. Fed is remaining 'restrictive for too long' and unnecessarily tipping the U.S. economy into a downturn.
 I suspect most policymakers will view the August jobs report in that light and therefore be eager to cut rates."

-The Fed is likely to cut a quarter-point at the three remaining meetings this year and three times next year, Van Hesser, chief strategist at Kroll Bond Rating Agency, told The Bond Buyer.
+The Fed is likely to cut a quarter-point at the three remaining meetings this year and six times next year, Van Hesser, chief strategist at Kroll Bond Rating Agency, told The Bond Buyer.
 "There's obviously been a lot of chatter around the possibility of 50 basis points, and our view has been that there's just no need for it."

 The Fed likes to move 25 basis points at a time "unless there's a shock," Hesser said, "and nothing suggests a shock to us."